DanielEbert/Keycloak_OpenIDConnect/src/README.md

 Any 'recent' versions should suffice.
 For reference, we tested it on Docker version 19.03.13, docker-compose version 1.27.4.

-Open the file '..../sichere_webanwendungen/src/.env' and replace the '/home/user/' part of the 'POSTGRES_DATA_DIR' variable with the path to your cloned 'sichere_webanwendungen' repository.
+Clone this Git Repository, open the file '..../sichere_webanwendungen/src/.env' in the cloned repo and replace the '/home/user/' part of the 'POSTGRES_DATA_DIR' variable with the path to your cloned 'sichere_webanwendungen' repository.
 For example, if you cloned the repo to /tmp, set POSTGRES_DATA_DIR to '/tmp/sichere_webanwendungen/src/postgres_data'.

 Run
 ```console